COG-UK/docs/cov-glue/climb-glue.md

 This adds the `gluetools.sh` command to your PATH.
 On future logins to the VM it will always be there.

+## Multiple GLUE installations

+It is possible for one user of the CLIMB VM to run multiple isolated GLUE installations each with their own separate databases.
+This could be useful if for example on the HOCI project you are responsible for multiple HOCI sites.
+If you require this set-up, contact one of the GLUE VM administrators on the COG-UK Slack [#cov-glue channel](https://cogphuk.slack.com/archives/C010AQBFVM1).

 ## Installing a CoV-GLUE dataset
 You now have a personal GLUE instance but it contains no data.
 You have two options:
 1. `$ installGlueProject.sh cov_glue`